JeffHing/extend-this/README.md

 ### Methods

 Methods allow you to fully operate on the target and source object.
-However their main purpose is to allow you to preselect which filters are applied to the properties rather than having to pass-in each individual filter as a parameter.
+However their main purpose is to allow you to preselect which filters are applied to the properties rather than having the user pass in the filters as arguments.

 #### Adding a Method

-To add a new method, use the `extend.method()`.
-This example shoes how the `extend.withDelegate()` method is added to extendThis:
+To add a new method, use `.method()`:

 ```javascript
 extend.method('withDelegate', delegateMethod);
 ```

-Every method is passed a parser function and the user provided arguments.
+Every method is passed a `parser` function and the user arguments.
-A method can manipulate the arguments as needed, and then pass the arguments to the parser function.
-The output of the parser function can than be manipulated by the method before it is returned.
+The method is responsible for calling the `parser` function with the user arguments and returning the parameters from the parser function.
+But before doing so, a method can:

+* modify the user arguments before passing them to the parser function
+* modify the parameters returned by the parser function

-In this case, `delegateMethod()` simply adds the `excludeNameFilter` at the front of the filter pipeline, and the `delegateFilter` at the end of the filter pipeline.
+In this example, the `delegateMethod` modifies the parameters returned by the parser function by adding the `excludeNameFilter` at the front of the  filter pipeline, and the `delegateFilter` at the end of the filter pipeline.

-**Note:** One of the advantages of adding filters using a method, as opposed to passing them in as method arguments, is that you have control over where the filters are placed in relation to the user provided arguments.

 ```javascript
 /*